 Welcome to WordPress.
 This is your first post.
 Edit or delete it, then start writing!

-The audition takes place on Sunday 23rd June 2019 from 5pm – 8pm.
+The auditions will take place on SUNDAY 24th APRIL 2022 from 11.00am – 4.00pm.
 You will be required to attend the full workshop.

 The audition venue is confirmed upon receipt of both your Application and payment.